 Yes, you may need to sit down and take in some air [like me].
 Many of you that are current DB9 owners need to come out of denial, these cars are bloody expensive to run.
 Prospective owners – these numbers aren’t bullshit.
 I haven’t picked a lemon or had unusual luck with mine.
 I suggest you read the details of how I came up with this number below and convince yourself, your costs will undoubtedly be similar.

 Keep in mind all cars cost money, and most people don’t aggregate all the costs.
 “How much does my Mercedes cost per mile?
 Well Gas costs $3 per gallon, so a few cents more than that.”
 Bullshit.
 Do the math, all the math.
-In a feature article I will contrast the cost of my DB9 to my last car, a brand new top of the line Acura TL AWD that I had for 5 great years (see the costs of the Acura detailed here).
-Spoiler alert – it was cheaper, but not what you’d think.
-Stay tuned.
+I wanted to contrast the cost of my DB9 to my last car, a brand new top of the line Acura TL AWD that I had for 5 great years (see the costs of the Acura detailed here).
+Spoiler alert – it was cheaper, but not what you’d think (check it out).

 I’ve written up another article with more of my advice and opinion on this topic, and you can check out my post on The True Cost of Owning an Aston Martin DB9 here.
 Along with that article I created this video covering the material.
 Check it out too if your are interested.